 I was taught to apply 15% of earnings to marketing, and this is what I preach.
 However, someone new in business that doesn’t have any earnings will need to make a decision on the amount of money they can realistically afford to spend for 6-9 months.
 And of course, you can always spend more than 15%.

 Because life happens: equipment fails, slow times, and other emergencies arise, it can be very easy to push off marketing and use that money in other places.
 I’ve done it, and I am sure many others have as well.
 Now, in the short term that might make the most sense, however, in the long term not marketing will only hurt the business.
 So, it’s important to make marketing a habit.

 I found the key to making marketing a habit is to save whatever amount you decide each week.
 No matter what!
 The money comes off the top and is immediately put away.

-We hope this overview of marketing strategies for small business shed some light on marketing basics.
+We hope this overview of marketing strategies for small businesses sheds some light on marketing basics.
 As we’ve said a couple of times, this is meant to serve as an overview.
 There is much more to implementing a successful marketing campaign.
 And for someone willing to put the time in either through trial and error or online classes will learn a great deal.

 As always, feel free to contact us with any questions.